Skip to Content

 Not everything is made to be enjoyed on its own.
 Sometimes, the smart move is to sell small pieces of much larger products.
 Stock photography, music, designs, and videos get used in everything from ads and websites to concept art and packaging.

-Marketing and film professionals dig through online marketplaces trying to avoid corny corporate stock assets, so you can stand out by making something unique and beautiful.
+Marketing and film professionals dig through online marketplaces trying to avoid corny corporate stock assets, so you can stand out by making something original and beautiful.
 Simply create your library, license it to the stock websites, and let the sites sell it again and again.

 Memberships and communities

-Information and discourse are available on social media, forums, blog comments, and countless sites trying to share content, all for free.
+Information and discussions are available on social media, forums, blog comments, and countless sites trying to share content, all for free.
 Some free sources are amazing, but there’s also a lot of junk to sift through.
 Niche communities might prefer something more curated and exclusive.

 Music and audio